Introduction to Arithmetic Groups: Locally symmetric spaces

-\begin{rem} In a symmetric space, the geodesic symmetry $\gamma(t) \mapsto \gamma(-t)$ at any point extends to an isometry of the entire manifold \see{symm<>geodsymm}.
-In a locally symmetric space, the geodesic symmetry~$\tau$ at any point is an isometry on its domain, but it may not be possible to extend~$\tau$ to an isometry that is well-defined on the entire manifold; that is, the geodesic symmetry is only a \emph{local} isometry.
-That is the origin of the term \defit{locally symmetric}. \end{rem}
+\begin{rem} At every point of a symmetric space, the geodesic symmetry $\gamma(t) \mapsto \gamma(-t)$ extends to an isometry of the entire manifold \csee{symm<>geodsymm}.
+In a locally symmetric space, the geodesic symmetry~$\tau$ at each point is an isometry on its domain, but it may not be possible to extend~$\tau$ to an isometry that is well-defined on the entire manifold; that is, the geodesic symmetry is only a \emph{local} isometry.
+That is the origin of the term \defit[locally!symmetric]{locally symmetric}. \end{rem}

 \begin{eg} Define $g \colon \hyperbolic^2 \to \hyperbolic^2$ by $g(z) = z+1$, let $\Gamma = \langle g \rangle$, and let $M = \Gamma \backslash \hyperbolic^2$.
 Then (obviously) $M$ is locally symmetric.